ericphanson/SearchablePDFs.jl/README.md

   3. use tesseract to create a single-page searchable PDF
   4. combine the PDFs,

-I decided to not look at the source of `pdfsandwich` so I can stick to an MIT license, which is the usual one in the Julia community.
+I decided to not look at the source of `pdfsandwich` when creating my implementation so I can stick to an MIT license, which is the usual one in the Julia community.

 ## Status